Morra (game): Fifteen-Twenty

 Fifteen-Twenty is an old Chinese variant of morra with numerous variations of its own played in different parts of Asia.
 Two players face off in this game with both of their hands in front of them, face-to-face.
 Players take turns guessing the number of total fingers that are shown each round.
 Players can hold out either two fists (0), a fist and an open hand (5), or two open hands (10).
 As such, the total number of fingers that can be guessed is 0, 5, 10, 15, or 20.

 When a player makes a guess (a round), both players can change the number of fingers currently being held up.
 If the previous player made a wrong guess, the opponent can immediately start the new round and make a new guess without delay (sometimes catching the other player off guard before they are able to change their fingers).
 If a player guesses correctly, he immediately gets to guess again.
-Guessing correct on the second try wins the game.
+Guessing correctly on the second try wins the game.
 If a player makes an impossible guess, (e.g. guessing 20 but only putting in a fist and a palm for 5 points) then that person gets a strike.
 Two strikes would result in a point for the other player.